 This Story also Contains

 Some chapters contribute to a large portion of the questions asked every year in JEE Main.
 Students can study these high weightage chapters from the entire JEE Main Maths syllabus to score maximum marks.
 Students can start with NCERT to get the basic idea about the type of questions covered in these chapters.
-Given below 6 chapters based on previous year question analysis, that are most important and frequently asked in JEE Main.
+Given below are 6 chapters based on previous year question analysis that are most important and frequently asked in JEE Main.

 |